a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 CANNING: How to Can a Whole Turkey (or three)

-That’s not *entirely* click-bait… we’re not going to magically fit an entire turkey in a jar like those weird whole canned chickens.
+That’s not *entirely* click-bait… we’re not going to magically fit an entire turkey in a jar like those weird whole canned chickens you can sometimes buy at the store (or in novelty catalogs, if those are still a thing?).
 But perhaps more magically, I fit THREE turkeys into many jars.
-Okay, okay, not magic at all, just a little bit of time and work.
-But totally worth it.
+Okay, okay, it’s not magic at all, just takes a little bit of time and work.
+But it’s totally worth it!

-And unless you have a big family, a whole turkey is pretty hard to get through without getting sick of turkey (or if you take too long, sick FROM turkey).
+Unless you have a big family, a whole turkey is pretty hard to get through without getting sick of turkey (or if you take too long, sick FROM turkey).
 But if you can it, you can spread it out and have it ready to use when you need it.
-Plus, it’s not taking up all of your freezer space (and that means more room for ice cream, right?).
+Plus, that turkey is not taking up all of your freezer space (and that means more room for ice cream, right?).

 You’ll end up with a bunch of jars of fully cooked tender breast meat (either diced or in large chunks that you can heat and slice), some of dark meat for soups and casseroles, and even more jars of delicious homemade bone broth.
 Or you can dice and mix all the light and dark meat together… it’s your show, so do what you think will be most useful in your kitchen.